Helping you plan the perfect vacation to the UAE capital, Abu Dhabi

 Lots of smaller hotels are nearby along 3rd, 5th and 7th streets that may also be worth considering (some search sites might describe this as “Downtown” though).
 As long as the weather is not too hot these are also walking distance in the cooler weather to the parks and beach of the Corniche, with safe road underpasses to give easy access.

-Emirates Palace is probably the most famous hotel in the UAE, described as a “showcase of Arabian Culture”, it’s known for its gold bar vending machines, gold dust coffee, camel burgers and sensational grounds including a mini water park, private beach front, cricket pitches, rugby and soccer pitches, jogging track and it’s multiple helipads (you can also sneak a peak here at the neighbours, the new Presidential Palace).
+Emirates Palace is probably the most famous hotel in the UAE, described as a “showcase of Arabian Culture”, it’s known for its gold bar vending machines, gold dust coffee, camel burgers and sensational grounds including a mini water park, private beachfront, cricket pitches, rugby and soccer pitches, jogging track and it’s multiple helipads (you can also sneak a peek here at the neighbours, the new Presidential Palace).

 Around this area you also have Jumeirah at Etihad Towers (in the same building you will find Observation 300 for the best views of Abu Dhabi even if you’re not staying at the hotel); St Regis Abu Dhabi & the Nation Riviera Beach Club (also conveniently connected to the Nation Towers Mall), Khalidiya Palace Rayhaan by Rotana, The Hilton and Hiltonia Beach Club (one of the Abu Dhabi’s oldest hotels), and soon to be opened Fairmont Residence on the breakwater – next to Marina Mall.